Khloe Kardashian and Tristan Thompson Enjoy Vacation in Mexico

 BACKGRID

-On Friday night, the parents went out to a nightclub, where they unabashedly engaged in some major PDA.
+And, contrary to reports that things are"complicated" between the two, the insider said, "Khloe and Tristan also seem to be doing very well...
+There doesn't seem to be tension or any kind of hard feelings.
+Khloe seems very into him and he reciprocates."

+The basketball player, who cheated on Khloe throughout her pregnancy, was said to have a "a big smile on his face and was giggling."
+The insider even said, "He was complimenting her the entire time and telling her how great she looks."

 Their seaside getaway comes days after Kylie Jenner's 21st birthday bash, where Khloe was seen sipping from a green Solo cup.
-According to pictures from the party, people attending the fete could choose between a green, pink or yellow cup depending on their relationship status, with green signifying that "it's complicated."
+According to pictures from the party, people attending the fête could choose between a green, pink or yellow cup depending on their relationship status, with green signifying that "it's complicated."

 Fans of the 34-year-old were quick to comment on the drama, especially considering the struggles Khloe has endured due to Tristan's infidelity.